 (unsafe for those who haven't read this book yet, so don't read this section)

+Every time Kell struggled to resist the evil stone from Black London, all I kept thinking about was Frodo and the Ring.
+I'm repeating myself because I really wonder if anyone else got that vibe.
+And sure, Lila could resist it better but I was never given an explanation as to why.
 I think the moment I knew I disliked Lila was when she and Kell were arguing over who had a worse life, Lila with no family but freedom or Kell with family (forced as it was) and no freedom.
 She, with nothing, thinks that life with everything, in lieu of friends or family to rely on, is better than a life with friends and family but nothing to your name.
 In my mind, she made it sound like being a servant, or in Kell's unfortunate case a slave, was better than being a rat on the streets.
 Yes having money and stability and a home is nice but how can someone who has had no one to care for cast him aside so easily.
 She doesn't know what it means to have people in your life who actually mean something to you, or only use you for some talent you possess.

 Astrid gave the stone to Kell to transport to different worlds and her angle just makes no sense to me.
 And how can two pathological sadists not somehow turn on each other for all the power of the throne?
 And how can they go from such powerful masters of magic and then they're defeated so easily by a weakened Kell?
 I guess if there were more characters the fight would have been a little more epic in my eyes.
 Let's talk romance.
 I felt that most of the exchanged between Lila and Kell (mostly in Lila's part) was foreplay and she was egging him on.
 Because whenever the author revealed their private and intimate thoughts, I kept wondering did it really have to be there?
 I thought their friendship weighed more than a romance that Schwab had built for them.